mvolkmann/blog/src/rust.md

 | `uninstall`   | removes executable from `~/.cargo/bin` by default                          |
 | `update`      | updates dependencies in `Cargo.lock`                                       |

+To watch project files for changes and automatically run a `cargo` command when they do, enter `cargo install cargo-watch` one time and then enter `cargo watch -x subcommand`.
+The `-x` flag can be omitted in which case the subcommand defaults to `check`, not `run`.
+Typically you will want the subcommand to be `run`.

 ## Formatting Code

 The most popular code formatting tool for Rust is